 Being intentional with visual language across platforms

-As this was a group collaboration in which each member had to focus on a different device (i.e. mobile and watch), this project taught me a lot about being intentional with visual density and how they scale up or down on different platforms whilst maintaining a cohesive visual brand identity.
+As this was a group collaboration in which each member had to focus on a different device, this project taught me a lot about being intentional with visual density and how they scale up or down on different platforms whilst maintaining a cohesive visual brand identity.

 The impact of micro-interactions